 In addition to seeking patents for some of our technology and products, we also rely upon trade secrets, including unpatented know-how, technology and other proprietary information, to maintain our competitive position.
 We seek to protect these trade secrets, in part, by entering into non-disclosure and confidentiality agreements with parties who have access to them, such as our employees, corporate collaborators, outside scientific collaborators, contract manufacturers, consultants, advisors and other third parties.
 We also enter into confidentiality and invention or patent assignment agreements with our employees and consultants.
 We cannot guarantee that we have executed such agreements with each party that may have or have had access to our trade secrets.
 Moreover, because we acquired certain rights to Zimura from Archemix, we must rely upon Archemix's and its successors' practices, and those of its predecessors, with regard to the protection of Zimura-related trade secrets before we acquired it.
+Similarly, because we acquired our HtrA1 inhibitor program through the acquisition of Inception 4, we must rely upon Inception 4's practices with regard to the protection of trade secrets and intellectual property rights for the period prior to our acquisition of Inception 4.
 Any party with whom we or they have executed a non-disclosure and confidentiality agreement may breach that agreement and disclose our proprietary information, including our trade secrets, and we may not be able to obtain adequate remedies for such breaches.
 Our proprietary information may also be obtained by third parties by other means, such as breaches of our physical or computer security systems.